Tips to Light Artwork Properly

 • Prints of photography: Photographic prints or digital art need different lighting depending on their finish.
 Prints may be matte or glossy and displayed without a frame or in a frame with glass.
 Select LED luminaires such as track, recessed, spots and picture lights for a versatile lighting option that works with either glossy or matte art displays.

 To know how to illuminate a painting or different works of art, see what types of light fixtures you can choose from.
-What you select will depend on your client and their needs, and you have various options.
-WAC makes it simple to find the right light fixtures with our quality illuminating solutions.
 Combine artwork lighting tips with these possible fixtures to create a beautiful display of art and light:

-• Ceiling lights: If your client would prefer the art to be the only focus of their display, suggest ceiling lights.
+• Ceiling lights: If your client would prefer the art to be the only focus of their display, suggest LED ceiling lights.
 With these fixtures up and out of the way, visitors can focus on the art.
-Use ceiling lights that mount flush such as an adjustable monopoint or adjustable recessed ones for subtle lighting solutions.
+Use lights that mount flush to the ceiling such as an adjustable monopoint or adjustable recessed ones for subtle lighting solutions.
 Many ceiling light options let you adjust the lighting angle, making them suitable for changing displays.

 One of the other essential artwork lighting tips is to consider the artwork’s size when you make lighting recommendations.
 Art comes in all sizes, and that means lighting solutions for artwork do too.
 You want to avoid choosing a light that’s too large or small for the art.
 If a light source is too large, it may shine too much light on the artwork or distract from it.
 Too small, and you risk illuminating a portion of the artwork rather than the entire piece.